CliMA/CalibrateEmulateSample.jl/docs/src/examples/emulators/global_sens_analysis.md

 ## Sobol G-function results

-To emulate the Sobol function, a similar setup is created to that of Ishigami, and the code follows similarly Rather than a table though, plots are produced of the Sobol function values.
+To emulate the Sobol function, a similar code script is used to set up the Ishigami emulation.
+The primary change is that the input dimension is now a user parameter `n_dimension` that can be adjusted, and some reasonable defaults are set within the script.
+As an output, plots are produced of the Sobol function values, and slices through the function.

-For example, repeating the scalar random feature emulation task 30 times produces (1.)
-A slice of the function in the (up-to) three most sensitive dimensions from one realization, and (2.)
-The sensitivities' variability to each dimension averaged over the realizations.
+For example, we repeat the scalar random feature emulation task 30 times over different training realizations.

-For three input dimensions one obtains
+For three input dimensions, one obtains the following plot of the analytic indices (`X-true`), qMC-approximated with true function (`X-approx`), and the 95% confidence interval of the qMC-approximated with emulator (`X-emulate`).

 ```@raw html
 <img src="../../../assets/GFunction_sens_RF-scalar_3.png" width="600">
 ```

+One also obtains the slices through the emulated G-function, with red being the training points and blue being the prediction

 ```@raw html
 <img src="../../../assets/GFunction_slices_RF-scalar_3.png" width="600">
 ```

-For ten input dimensions one obtains
+For ten input dimensions one obtains similar plots

 ```@raw html
 <img src="../../../assets/GFunction_sens_RF-scalar_10.png" width="600">
 ```

+Here we plot only slices through the three most sensitive dimensions

 ```@raw html
 <img src="../../../assets/GFunction_slices_RF-scalar_10.png" width="600">